This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Eye Relief

 I can’t find any specific data for eye relief anywhere.
-I tried to measure the eye relief, I get around 12mm.
-My daughter who wears glasses was not that enthusiastic about the use of glasses, but it was ok with the diopter compensation.
+I tried to measure the eye relief, I got around 12mm.
+My daughter who wears glasses was not enthusiastic about using them, but it was ok with the diopter compensation.

 Close Focus